xuwang/kube-aws-terraform/README.md

 # Kubernetes on AWS with Terraform (KAT)

 This is a Kubernetes implementation using [CoreOS](https://coreos.com/os/docs/latest/cluster-architectures.html#production-cluster-with-central-services) on AWS platform.
-The goals of this implementation are:

-* Automate Kubernetes cluster build process
-* Design with production quality (.e.g., HA, secure communications) in mind
-* Provide flexibility to allow each cluster component to be changed, expanded, and updated after build
+Although there are many quick ways to start a Kubernetes cluster, ongoing management and support does require deep understanding of the platform itself, unless the cluster is supported by a vendor product, such as GKE.

+This implementation presents one of the ways for anyone who wants to rolling up sleeves and learn how to build a cluster by doing it youself.
+This gives you the opportunity to understand the techinical stacks (Kubernetes, AWS, Terraform, CoreOS, Vault) and let you change, expande and update cluster safely.

 ## Table of Contents ##